-Kari turned over in her Pokémon Center bed for the umpteenth time; memories of Morty’s frighteningly powerful, ghostly Pokémon and their unsettling moves from today’s catastrophic failure of a battle flitted around in her mind, keeping her awake.
+Kari turned over in her Pokémon Center bed for the umpteenth time; memories of today’s catastrophic failure of a battle against Morty flitted through her mind, keeping her awake.
 Dratini was curled up on the floor with his eyes closed, but he’d been looking up to check on her every now and then for the past while.

 “I’m so sorry,” Kari said for the hundredth time, stroking Dragonite’s muzzle as the nurse left them alone in the recovery room.
 “Are you okay?”